 BAUS continued its partnership with NCIP to provide urologists with access to routinely collected data in a format which gives them high quality supporting information for appraisal and professional development and enables local and national benchmarking to help improve quality and patient safety.
-All consultant urologists in England now have access to their individual and unit level data in the NCIP portal.
+All consultant urologists in England have access to their individual and unit level data in the NCIP portal.
 There are 35 urology dashboards in the tool and urologists also have access to the stress incontinence and paediatric urology dashboards in the Gynaecology and Paediatric Surgery portfolio if they undertake these procedures.
-A group of urologists selected by BAUS worked with NCIP content developers to refine the complications metric for uro-oncological procedures in NCIP and this is now generating more meaningful data.
+In 2024, BAUS promoted use of the NCIP and Model Health System (MHS) data portals and support materials such as webinars and FAQs to urologists through a variety of mechanisms: the BAUS Sections, the BAUS Regional Representatives, BAUS website, BAUS Weekly Newsletter/web-app, and BAUS provided the facility for NCIP to host a helpdesk at the BAUS Annual Scientific Meeting.